MP-C/UaB.labsSoftware/README.md

 # UaB.labsSoftware
 To do some student's homework

+First Intro 20/3/2022
+togheter work